-DATEV Challenge Roth is a great event with lots of Hot Spots But how do you get from A to B, and how can you watch as much of the race as possible?
+DATEV Challenge Roth powered by hep is a great event with lots of Cheering Zones.
+But how do you get from A to B, and how can you watch as much of the race as possible?
 We have created three tours for you to experience and enjoy the race day in three different ways – depending on your individual preferences!

 Leave your car at the Heuberg parking area and go to the swim start, the day’s first thrilling experience.
 The starting signal for the first group of participants, including the top athletes, will be given at 6.30 a.m.
 You will have a good sight of the race from both banks of the canal or from the bridge (make sure to be there in time!)

 Take a walk to Solar Hill, the most famous hot spot on the bike course (to get there, walk along Allersberger Strasse towards Hilpoltstein town center, then follow the crowds, it will take you about 25 minutes).
 The leading male athletes are expected to arrive at Solar Hill before 9 a.m.
 After that there will be enough time for you to stay there a little bit longer to enjoy the extraordinary atmosphere and to take a coffee break.